I love a good Hawaiian Pizza! The sweet pineapples provide a nice flavor contrast to the savory flavors, and adds so much freshness to the pizza.

 - Make the melted butter by combining the melted butter with the garlic powder, oregano, and salt.
 Brush the borders with the melted garlic butter.

 - Bake for 15 to 20 minutes, until bubbly and the edges are golden brown.
-Slice and serve!
+Cut into 8 slices and serve.

 - Store-bought pizza dough: You can use your favorite store-bought pizza dough.
 Be sure to brush the dough with some olive oil and prick it with a fork.
 The olive oil will prevent it from getting soggy, and pricking it with a fork will prevent hot air bubbles from forming in the oven.
 Then, you can proceed with the remaining ingredients as directed.